Peterpaudel/C-plus-programs/README.md

 catch(type1 arg){}
 catch(type2 arg){}
 ```
-Note: datatype in throw and catch argument should be same otherwise it will throw error
+Note: datatype in throw and catch argument should be same otherwise it will throw error,also argument in catch is optional.